We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - small smoothie

-- handful of nuts, such as cashews, pistachios, or almonds
+- a handful of nuts, such as cashews, pistachios, or almonds

 Late afternoon or evening run

-Snack on the following in the afternoon one to two hours before your evening run:
+Snack on the following in the afternoon 1 to 2 hours before your evening run:

 - crackers and a cheese stick